Gas (IC) vs. Electric (EP) RC Flying

 As with everything, there are two sides to consider in the gas vs. electric rc flying argument.
 Opinions and preferences are always personal, and the IC vs. EP argument is always a very lively one.

-|Price to buy||Generally speaking more expensive for the beginner||Can be lots cheaper because simpler planes are available, but high-end electric setups can be costly||You can definitely get started for less with electric|
+|Price to buy.||Generally speaking more expensive for the beginner.||Can be lots cheaper because simpler EP planes are available.
+But high-end electric setups can be costly.||You can definitely get started for less with electric.|

-|Availability||From model/hobby shops||From hobby & many toy shops||Gas models are more specialised, simpler electric ones can be bought from a wider variety of places|
+|Availability.||From specialist model/hobby shops.||From hobby & many toy shops.||IC models are more specialised, simpler EP ones can be bought from a wider variety of places.|

-|Learning curve||Steeper for a 4 channel plane, which IC ones tend to be||Less steep with a smaller 2 or 3 channel EP plane||The less channels, the easier self-teaching is.
-RC flight sims help greatly for all power types.|
+|Learning curve.||Steeper for a 4 channel plane, which IC ones tend to be.||Less steep if you buy a smaller 2 or 3 channel EP plane.||Not too different really.
+Having IC means having to learn about engine maintenance.|

-|Noisy & oily||Quiet & clean||You won't disturb many folks with electric flying, although a well-silenced 4-stroke engine can be quiet.|
+|Noisy & messier.||Quiet & clean.||You won't disturb many folks with electric flying, although a well-silenced 4-stroke engine can be quiet.|

-|Club membership||Almost essential unless you have good access to private or waste land||Not as essential||More electric planes can be flown in public places.
-Gas planes do carry a higher 'nuisance factor' because of the noise)|
+|Club membership.||Almost essential unless you have good access to private land.||Not as essential.||More EP planes can be flown in public places.
+IC planes do carry a higher 'nuisance factor' because of the noise.|

-|Accessories||Essential field items needed to start and run the engine||Very few needed but spare battery packs are a good idea||Gas planes require more because of the engine, but at a club you can always borrow these to begin with|
+|Accessories.||Essential field items are needed to start and run the engine.||Few needed but spare battery packs and a good charger are necessary.||Gas planes require more because of the engine, but at a club you can always borrow these to begin with.|

-|Maintenance||Moderate||Very little||The engine makes gas planes require more ongoing maintenance, but you'll get to learn more!|
+|Maintenance.||Moderate.||Very little.||The engine makes gas planes require more ongoing maintenance, but you'll get to learn more!|

-|Repairability||Moderate to complex||More straightforward if it's a foam plane||Depends on the construction of and damage to the plane, but foam is easier to repair than balsa/ply|
+|Repairability.||Moderate to complex.||More straightforward if it's a foam plane.||Depends on the construction of and damage to the plane, but foam is easier to repair than balsa/ply.|

-|Flight times||Depends on size of fuel tank||Depends on capacity of battery pack||Generally speaking gas planes can fly for longer, but there's not much in it these days|
+|Flight times.||Depends on size of fuel tank.||Depends on capacity of battery pack.||Generally speaking gas planes have longer flight times, but there's not much in it these days.|

-|Fun factor||High!||High!||Same amount of fun can be had with each!|
+|Fun factor.||High!||High!||Same amount of fun can be had with each!|

-So there are some of my thoughts in the gas vs. electric rc flying battle.
+So there are some of my own thoughts in the gas vs. electric rc flying battle.
 As always these are only my personal thoughts on the topic and shouldn't be taken as black and white.
 Also, there are always going to be very different situations and exceptions to the rules, depending on the size and style etc. of a particular plane, but the above guidelines are a fairly accurate generalisation.